WanbingZhao/WanbingZhao.github.io/index.md

 <!-- [Quantum Self-Supervised Learning](https://docs.google.com/presentation/d/1aTKGMQLXegpj6OgA4Zs9bivxLpxEcaTk/edit?usp=sharing&ouid=115452466567571275021&rtpof=true&sd=true)-->
 ## About Me

-- I was born in Jilin, China.
-In my spare time, I like to dance hip-hop, watch movies and travel.
-I have a twin [sister](https://wy-go.github.io) who is studying in the area of computer systems and machine learning, who raised my interest in quantum machine learning.
+- * I was born in Jilin, China. * In my spare time, I like to dance hip-hop. * I have a twin [sister](https://wy-go.github.io) who is studying in the area of computer systems and machine learning.